DistributedSystemsGroup/zoe/docs/developer/rest-api.rst

 * ``termination_threads_count`` is the number of executions that are pending for termination and cleanup
 * ``queue_length`` is the number of executions in the queue waiting to be started

-The actual content of the response may vary between different Zoe releases.
+The actual content of the response may vary depending on the Zoe release.

 User endpoints
 --------------